dnakhooda/SimpleInterpreter/README.md

 <h2>How You Can Run It 🏃:</h2>

-Inside the executable folders, you will find SimpleInterpreter.jar.
-This jar can be used to run my interpeter.
-This interpreter was built in java, so you need Java installed in order to use this interpreter.
-After downloading SimpleInterpreter.java, open a terminal in the same folder as the jar.
-In that terminal run the following command:
+Inside the executable folder, you’ll find `SimpleInterpreter.jar`.
+This JAR file can be used to run my interpreter.
+Since the interpreter is built in Java, you’ll need Java installed on your system.

+After downloading `SimpleInterpreter.jar`, open a terminal in the same folder as the JAR file and run the following command:
 ```
-java -jar SimpleInterpreter.java
+java -jar SimpleInterpreter.jar
 ```

-The interpreter will ask you for the name of the .simple file you want to interpret.
-This repository has the following example .simple programs that you can run: main.simple, greeting.simple, wordGuesser.simple, and hangman.simple.
+The interpreter will prompt you for the name of the `.simple` file you want to run.
+This repository includes several example programs you can try: `main.simple`, `greeting.simple`, `wordGuesser.simple`, and `hangman.simple`.

 <h2>Simple Programming Language Features 🖥️: </h2>

 <h3>Variables: </h3>

-There are three types of variables in the Simple programming language:
+There are three types of variables in Simple:
-- num
+- `num` – a number
-- text
+- `text` – a string of text
-- bool

-num is Number; text is text or a string; bool is a boolean (TRUE or FALSE).
+- `bool` – a boolean value (`TRUE` or `FALSE`)

-Variables are declared by writing the variable type, the name of the variable, an equals sign, and then a expression.
+Variables are declared by writing the type, the variable name, an equals sign, and an expression.

-Below are example of each variable:
+Here are some examples:
 ```
 text hello = ( "hi" );
 bool yes = ( TRUE );
 num age = ( 18 );
 ```

-⚠️ Note: It is important to know that the parenthesis are required when expressing data.
-The parathensis indicate to the interpreter that the following is an expression of information that may need to be evaluated.
-The spaces are also required.
+⚠️ Note: Parentheses are required around expressions.
+They tell the interpreter that the value should or could be evaluated.
+Spaces are also required.

-When writing text, be sure to wrap it within quotation marks (ex: "hi").
+Text values must be wrapped in quotation marks (e.g., `"hi"`).

-Every statement is ended with a semicolon (;).
+Every statement ends with a semicolon (`;`).

 <h3>If Statements: </h3>

-Below is an example of an if statement:
+Here’s an example of an if statement:

 ```
 num age = ( 30 );